DNKonanov/snapper-man-test/docs/source/usercases.rst

     (25455.630042353463, ('N', 'C', 'A', 'T', 'G', 'N'), (3, 4, 5, 6, 7, 8))
     (25455.630042353463, ('N', 'C', 'A', 'T', 'G', 'N'), (3, 4, 5, 6, 7, 8)) already has a supermotif!
     Changed to (None, ('N', 'C', 'A', 'T', 'G', 'N'), (3, 4, 5, 6, 7, 8))
-    # here, we can see that a new extracted motif NCATGC located form 3rd to 8th position in 11mers is a duplicate,
+    # here, we can see that a new extracted motif NCATGC is a duplicate,
     # or, more generally, has a supermotif in the current motifs set.
 The algorithm modifies this motif according to the
-    # corresponding supermotif, extract it, and goes to the next iteration
+    # corresponding supermotif, extracts it, and goes to the next iteration

     ['NCATGN', 'NGCGCN']
     # here, the motifs set has not been changed